 All in the cards

-person could.
+person possibly could.

 At her final meeting with Morales, the woman, known to Morales and

-This included two gold bracelete, two gold necklaces, and various rings,
+This included two gold bracelete, two gold necklaces, and various rings.

-including a 2.7-carat diamond engagement ring, a half-carat diamond
+Among these were a 2.7-carat diamond engagement ring, a half-carat diamond

 'promise ring', and three ruby rings.